-The delivery of RSE is monitored by the CTL for People and Community Studies.
+The delivery of RSE is monitored by Team leader for People & Community Studies.

 Pupil voice, staff voice and learning walks will be used to review and tailor our RSE programme to match the different needs of pupils.

 Teachers will be asked to critically review their work in delivering RSE formally at the end of each academic year.